• Skip to primary navigation

 Making the filling

-A poster of 6 images showing how to mix strawberry cheesecake batter
+A poster of 6 images showing how to mix cake batter.

 Making the filling for the Oreo strawberry cheesecake

 1. First and foremost, prepare the strawberry filling.
 You can make your own strawberry filling and this can be made at least 2 weeks in advance and refrigerated.
-Follow my strawberry filling recipe here but puree the strawberries instead of chopping them for a smoother filling.
-This filling will be added to the strawberry cheesecake batter before baking and for easy cutting of the cake (chunky fruit pieces will make it harder to cut smooth slices of the cheesecake), it is best to puree the fruits before adding them to the filling.
+Follow my strawberry filling recipe here but use strawberry puree (process the strawberries to a smooth puree instead of chopping them) for a smoother filling.
+This filling will be added to the Oreo strawberry cheesecake batter before baking and for easy cutting of the cake (chunky fruit pieces will make it harder to cut smooth slices of the cheesecake), it is best to puree the fruits before adding them to the filling.

-2. To make the Oreo strawberry cheesecake batter, start by creaming the cream cheese (at room temperature) for about 30 seconds.
+2. To make the Oreo strawberry cheesecake batter, start by creaming the cream cheese (at room temperature) for about 30 seconds with an electric mixer (electric hand mixer or stand mixer).

 3. Scrape the sides of the bowl.
 Add the flour, sugar, and salt, and beat again for another 20 seconds.

-4. Next to go into the batter are the eggs and vanilla essence.
+4. Next to go into the Oreo cheesecake batter are the eggs and vanilla extract.
 Add both the eggs and the vanilla at once.
 Beat for about 10 seconds, scrape the sides of the bowl, and beat again for another 10 seconds.
-Beat longer if the batter is not smooth but be careful to not overbeat as overbeating at this stage will incorporate too much air into the batter, causing your cheesecake to have a bubbly surface after baking.
+Beat longer if the batter is not smooth but be careful to not overbeat as overbeating at this stage will incorporate too much air into the cheesecake mixture, causing your cheesecake to have a bubbly surface after baking.

 5. Scrape the bowl again and fold in the sour cream until it is all well combined.